+a.
+Requiring the hands-on assistance of another person to perform the prescribed activities of daily living; or (3-31-22)

 b.

-Requiring the hands-on assistance of another person to perform the prescribed activities of daily

-If the deficiency is due to the presence of a-cognitive impairment, needing supervision or verbal
+If the deficiency is due to the presence of a cognitive impairment, needing supervision or verbal cueing by another person is needed to protect the insured or others.

-- 05. Assessments.
+05. Assessments.
 Assessments of activities of daily living and cognitive impairment are performed by licensed or certified professionals, such as physicians, nurses or social workers.
+(3-31-22)

-(3-31-22) - 06.
-Appeals.
+06. Appeals.
 Long-term care insurance policies include a clear description of the process for appealing and resolving benefit determinations.
+(3-31-22)

-(3-31-22) - O7.
-Effective Date.
-The requirements set forth in Section 033 are effective within twelve (12) months of the effective date of the rule April 5, 2000 and apply as follows: (3-31-22) - a.
+07. Effective Date.
+The requirements set forth in Section 033 are effective within twelve (12) months of the effective date of the ruleApril 5, 2000 and apply as follows: (3-31-22)

+a.
 Except as provided in Subsection 033.07.b. the provisions of Section 033 apply to a long-term care policy issued in this state after to that date, other than on or after the effective date of the rule.
-(3 31 22) - b.
+(3 31 22)

+b.
 For for certificates issued on or after the effective date of Section 033, under a group long-term care insurance policy as defined in Section 41-4603(4)(a), Idaho Code, which was in force prior to that date at the time this rule became effective, the provisions of Section 033 do not apply.
 (3-31-22)